dedelala/round/README.md

 # round
 Go command line spinner.

+### go-round
+go-round is a command line program that can add a spinner to things.
+It copies stdin to stdout.
+You can `go install github.com/dedelala/round/go-round`, and read `go-round help` for usage.

 ## About
 Package round is a command line spinner.
 Start one with Go.

 If Stdout is a terminal, the spinner will be written there.
 If not, Stderr will be checked.
 If neither, the spinner will quietly do nothing.

-The exported Stdout and Stderr, if connected to the terminal, will block against the spinner.
+The exported Stdout and Stderr, if connected to a terminal, will block against the spinner.
 Use these instead of the handles in package os.

 ## Get It